wpbrown/azmeta-pipeline/README.md

 This database is meant to be used with the azmeta ecosystem of tools such as an [azmeta-codespace](https://github.com/wpbrown/azmeta-codespace).

-You can also connect to your new azmeta database using Azure Data Explorer's own [native tools](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/tools/) such as the [Azure Data Explorer Web UI](https://dataexplorer.azure.com/), [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/notebooks-kqlmagic?view=sql-server-ver15#kqlmagic-with-azure-monitor-logs), [Kusto Explorer](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/tools/kusto-explorer), or the [Kusto CLI](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/tools/kusto-cli).
+You can also connect to your new azmeta database using Azure Monitor's [Workbooks](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/workbooks-overview) and Azure Data Explorer's own [native tools](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/tools/) such as the [Azure Data Explorer Web UI](https://dataexplorer.azure.com/), [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/notebooks-kqlmagic?view=sql-server-ver15#kqlmagic-with-azure-monitor-logs), [Kusto Explorer](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/tools/kusto-explorer), or the [Kusto CLI](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/tools/kusto-cli).

 ## Limitations